sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 You can require any file from `npm` using `package[@version][/file]` syntax.
 Note that with the `lodash` import above, no file was specified.
 If no file is specified, the `main` file defined in the `npm` package's `package.json` is imported.
-An explicit path was called out for the `pdf-lib` import because the `pdf-lib` package defaults to importing an index file that itself requires other files, and `dist/pdf-lib.js` is a completely independent file that can be imported on its own..
+An explicit path was called out for the `pdf-lib` import because the `pdf-lib` package defaults to importing an index file that itself requires other files, and `dist/pdf-lib.js` is a completely independent file that can be imported on its own.

 > **Warning: Downstream dependencies**
 >